SSoelvsten/adiar/docs/core/data_types.md

 - `uid_t create_sink_uid(bool v)`

-  Create the identifier to a sink with a given boolean value.
+  Create the unique identifier to a sink with a given boolean value.
 We also provide `ptr_t create_sink_ptr(v)` as an alternative.

 - `bool value_of(ptr_t p)`